 Assessment is an integral and continuous part of the teaching and learning process at Alfriston and much of it is done informally as part of teacher's day to day work.
-Teachers and staff integrate the use of formative assessment strategies such as effective questioning, clear learning objectives, the use of success criteria, effective feedback and response to marking and observing children participating in activities.
+To formally assess children's knowledge, understanding and skills in science, teachers and staff use formative assessment strategies such as effective questioning, success criteria, effective feedback and response to marking and observing children participating in activities.
 Findings from these assessments are used to inform future planning.